 If there are tenants in your multi-family property, you need to review the leases.
 Since each tenant may be living under different lease agreements, review each one separately.
 Check for move-out clauses, remaining term lengths, and other details.

 Tenants also have specific rights, many of which are outlined in the agreement.
-However, they are also protected by local landlord-tenant laws, which you’ll also want to research before selling an apartment building in Canada.
+However, they are also protected by local landlord-tenant laws, which you’ll also want to research before selling.

 By doing your research, you’ll know whether a buyer can get into their preferred apartment or if they’ll have long-term tenants in place after the sale.
 That way, you can target the right kind of buyer and use what you’ve learned as a selling point.